Esino Lario: Middle Ages

 At the fall of the Western Roman Empire, after the domination of Odoacer and of the Ostrogoths, the Byzantines conquered Italy during the Gothic War.
 Immediately after, however, the Lombards came down from Friuli and in 569 conquered Milan.
 A contingent from the Byzantine Empire, under the command of magister militum Francione, resisted in Esino Lario for 20 years, avoiding the large reprisals that followed the death of king Alboin and housing wealthy Roman refugees.
 In the end, Francione had to repair in Isola Comacina and, after six months of siege, surrender.
 The territory was finally conquered by the Lombard king Authari.

 Private act granting self-rule to Esino Lario, 1697.

 Towards the end of the 12th century, Esino Lario entered the General Community of Valsassina, a free commune.
 It lays its statutes, derived from ancient practices.
 Each village was administered by its board, formed by the heads of families.
-A unique representative of both Esino Superiore and Iniferiore took part in the Council of the Community General, which was based in Introbio.
+A unique representative of both Esino Superiore and Inferiore took part in the Council of the Community General, which was based in Introbio.